robotology/robotology-superbuild/README.md

 ## Windows Subsystem for Linux from source
 The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) (wsl)  lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified.

-As all the software running on Linux distributions can run unmodified on Windows via WSL, to install the robotology-superbuild in WSL you can just install a Debian-based distribution for WSL, and then follow the instructions on how to install the [robotology-superbuild on Linux](#linux).
+As all the software running on Linux distributions can run unmodified on Windows via WSL, to install the robotology-superbuild in WSL you can just install a Debian-based distribution for WSL, and then follow the instructions on how to install the robotology-superbuild on Linux, with dependencies provided either by apt or by conda.
 As the WSL enviroment is nevertheless different, there are a few things you need to care before using the robotology-superbuild on WSL, that are listed in the following, depending on whetever you are using WSL2 or WSL1.

 ### WSL2